JTSDK/jtsdk64-tools/docs/setup/overview.md

 ## System Requierments

 There is no question, the more system resources (CPU cores, RAM, Disk IO, Network Speed, etc) the compiling system has, the better the overall performance will be.
-Completion times, based on a wide range od end-user reports, have ranged from `2.5 hours` to a `full day`, so plan accordingly.
+Completion times, based on a number of end-user reports, have ranged from `2.5 hours` to a `full day`, so plan accordingly.

 By far, the most time intensive elements for the the entire setup process is related to downloing and installing [Qt][], followed by a lengthy compile time for [Boost][].